node-red/designs/designs/message-trace/README.md

 ### Use case

 In debugging, we want to trace the messages.
-Currently, we use Debug nodes to assure a process in some node is finished.
+Currently, we use Debug nodes to confirm that a process in some node is finished.
 But:

-- we can't know the message is received and start processing in some node.
+- we can't know whether the message is received and start processing in some node.
-- inserting Debug nodes is cumbersome process, and readability of process become worse.
+- inserting Debug nodes is cumbersome process, and readability become worse.

 By enabling metric log, we can see message IDs that is sent/received.
-But, if the node doesn't send a message, we can't assure that the processing in the node is finished.
+But, if the node doesn't send a message, we can't confirm that the processing in the node is finished.

 Moreover, if the node send a message asynchronously, it is difficult